ethereum/consensus-specs/specs/light_client/sync_protocol.md

 ### Expansions

 We define an "expansion" of an object as an object where a field in an object that is meant to represent the `hash_tree_root` of another object is replaced by the object.
 Note that defining expansions is not a consensus-layer-change; it is merely a "re-interpretation" of the object.
 Particularly, the `hash_tree_root` of an expansion of an object is identical to that of the original object, and we can define expansions where, given a complete history, it is always possible to compute the expansion of any object in the history.
-The opposite of an expansion is a "summary" (e.g., `BeaconBlockHeader` is a summary of `BeaconBlock`).
+The opposite of an expansion is a "summary" (e.g. `BeaconBlockHeader` is a summary of `BeaconBlock`).

 We define two expansions: